California Overtime Law & Overtime Calculator (2024)

 Usually, non-exempt employees are the ones paid by the hour.
 But, some salaried employees may also be non-exempt:

-In numbers, that amounts to $58,240 per year, for companies with more than 25 employees — 2 x $14 (minimum wage) x 40 hours per week x 52 weeks per year.
+In numbers, that amounts to $66,560 per year and is the same for companies with fewer than 25 or more than 25 employees — 2 x $16 (minimum wage) x 40 hours per week x 52 weeks per year.

 Salary vs hourly employment: pros and cons